 This recipe contains psyllium husks.
 Psyllium does not only help with the fluffy texture, but also makes your entirely grain free loaf taste a bit like whole-wheat bread.
 Last but not least, psyllium is a fantastic source of fiber!

-But here is the difference between this almond flour keto bread recipe and the many others you can find online:
+But here is the difference between this keto bread and the many others you can find online:

 Some keto bread recipes use as many as 7 eggs to help bind the dough.
 The result is a distinctive egg taste and weird spongy texture, which many people dislike (including myself).